commercialhaskell/stack/doc/maintainers/team_process.md

 ## Purpose of this document

 This guide is intended to formalize the process by which the `Stack` maintainer team operates.
-We expect it'll evolve over time as experience makes clearer what works best in practice.
+We expect it will evolve over time as experience makes clearer what works best in practice.

 Having a well-documented set of processes and responsibilities has been